joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/10/17/world/europe/france-teacher-attack-hamas.html?searchResultPosition=9

 **Food Aid Sustains Quake-Hit Villages in Morocco, for Now**\
 `The earthquake that struck Morocco on Sept.
-8 killed about 3,000 people, and disrupted food supplies for thousands in regions long subject to the vagaries of fickle seasons.`\
+8 killed about 3,000 people and disrupted food supplies for thousands in regions long subject to the vagaries of fickle seasons.`\
 https://nytimes.com/2023/10/17/world/africa/morocco-quake-food.html?searchResultPosition=10